splunk/observability-workshop/content/en/resources/local-hosting/orbstack.md

 cd observability-workshop/local-hosting/orbstack
 ```

-Copy the `start.sh.example` to `start.sh` and edit the file to set the following required variables:
+Copy the `start.sh.example` to `start.sh` and edit the file to set the following required variables
+Make sure  that you do not use a Raw Endpoint, but use an Event Endpoint instead as this will process the logs correctly

 - `ACCESS_TOKEN`
 - `REALM`